jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Fantastic Onboarding

 I enjoyed the onboarding process.
 It was easy and straightforward.
-You choose your email (probably the hardest part), add your personal email, add a password and you're good to go.
+You choose your email (probably the hardest part), add your personal email as backup, add a password and you're good to go.

 ### Email Screener